Oscar Insurance Addiction Treatment

 Although some treatment centers offer payment assistance, the cost of many treatment centers depends on the type of insurance you have.
 If you are enrolled in Oscar Insurance and you live in Arizona, you may receive help with payment for addiction treatment.

 While Oscar offers several plans, three common plans are Oscar Simple, Oscar Classic, and Oscar Saver.
 The level of coverage and cost for Oscar insurance depends on which plan you choose to enroll in.
-If you have questions about Oscar Insurance and how it covers addiction treatment, please call us at 623-335-0909.
+If you have questions about Oscar Insurance and how it covers addiction treatment, contact us today at (480) 378-0660.

 First, the Oscar Simple often has the most out-of-pocket expenses of all the plans.
 This means that you will spend the most of your own money on healthcare as compared to the other plans.
 However, you may also have the lowest monthly premiums with this plan.
 There are three tiers of coverage in plans: Bronze, Silver, and Gold.
 Bronze is normally cheapest with the least amount of coverage.
 Gold is usually the most expensive with the most coverage, and Silver is in between the two.
-The Oscar Simple may cover substance abuse treatment.
-But copays, deductibles, and/or coinsurance may still apply.
+The Oscar Simple may cover drug rehab, but you might still be responsible for covering some costs out of pocket.

 Second, the Oscar Classic provides a middle ground option between out-of-pocket expenses and monthly premiums.
 Like the other plans, the Oscar Classic offers three tiers of coverage.
 The three tiers are Bronze, Silver, and Gold.
 Further, the Oscar Classic may cover substance abuse treatment.
 However, copays, deductibles, and/or coinsurances will likely still apply.